rspamd/rspamd/README.md

 and learn messages and to view the history of scans.
 The interface is self-hosted, requires zero configuration and follows the recent web applications standards.
 You don't need a web server or applications server to run WebUI - you just need to run Rspamd itself and a web browser.

 * **Integration with MTA** - Rspamd can work with the most popular mail transfer systems, such as Postfix, Exim or Sendmail.
-For Postfix and Sendmail, there is an [`rmilter` project](https://github.com/vstakhov/rmilter), whilst for Exim there are several solutions to work with Rspamd.
+For Postfix and Sendmail, there is an [`Rmilter` project](https://github.com/vstakhov/rmilter), whilst for Exim there are several solutions to work with Rspamd.
 Should you require MTA integration then please consult with the [integration guide](https://rspamd.com/doc/integration.html).

 * **Extensive Lua API** - Rspamd ships with hundreds of [Lua functions](https://rspamd.com/doc/lua) that are available to write own rules for efficient and targeted spam filtering.